Article reading time: 36 min

 How to Destroy Alternate Ways for Your Prospect to Satisfy His Desire

 No successful copy ever sells a product.
 It sells a way of satisfying a particular desire.

 And its power to sell ultimately comes from the intensity of that desire.
-If the desire is commercial—that is, if it is shared by masses of people, and if each of these people want that satisfaction enough to pay the price required for a mechanism to satisfy it, then it is highly probable that many firms will try to deliver that mechanism, or product, to them.
+If the desire is commercial—that is, if it is shared by masses of people, and if each of these people wants that satisfaction enough to pay the price required for a mechanism to satisfy it, then it is highly probable that many firms will try to deliver that mechanism, or product, to them.

 The almost universal condition of commercial life is competition.
 No one who sells anything, of course, can avoid it.
 As you write, one eye is fixed on your market, and the other on your competitors.

-Ways to beat up competition
+Ways to beat up the competition

 - Get the best product